 Sadly, these incidents are far from rare.
 According to the AAA Foundation for Traffic Safety, there were more than 200,000 crashes related to road debris just between 2011 to 2014, resulting in close to 40,000 injuries and 500 deaths.
 Almost 40 percent of these deaths occurred when drivers had to swerve to avoid hitting debris or other hazards in their path, and 60 percent were the result of unsecured loads.

-Why is this Still Such a Threat on the Roads?
+Why Are Falling Truckloads Still Such a Threat on the Roads?

 In a nutshell, failing to properly tie down a number of objects on trucks is leading to utter devastation and tragedy.
 According to the statistics, objects that are falling from trucks and causing these accidents mostly include construction materials, tools, furniture, boxes, yard debris, trash, and related materials.